5uperpalo/insomnia-http-server-assignment/README.md

 ### Docker

-To deploy the docker use either following script of commands in the Appendix section.
+To deploy the docker use either following script or commands in the Appendix section.

 ```(cmd)
 # deploy container locally